smritimurali/academic-kickstart/content/home/awards.md

     certificate_url = "files/yes.png"
     date_start = "2017-05-01"
     date_end = ""
     description = "Program to develop socially conscious youth leadership and improve communication of social impact organizations.
-It is an intensive 2-month program with training programs and an internship at a nonprofit"
+It is an intensive 2-month program with training programs and an internship at a NGO."

     [[item]]
       organization = "Kumamoto University, Japan"